Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 4830 1GB should be a small bit faster than the GeForce GT 340 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 4830 1GB should be 6% faster than the GeForce GT 340 overall, due to its greater bandwidth. (explain)

-Texel RateThe Radeon HD 4830 1GB will be just a bit (about 5%) faster with regards to AF than the GeForce GT 340. (explain)
+Texel RateThe Radeon HD 4830 1GB will be a small bit (approximately 5%) more effective at texture filtering than the GeForce GT 340. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison